Arguments are not strange

 If you don’t understand something, how are you simultaneously able to disagree with it?
 Unless you are arguing against something which you don’t understand, which means your opinion can be disregarded anyway.
 It’s one thing to say you never seen a specific argument before, but this does not make the argument strange or odd; rather it reflects gaps of your understanding of the subject or opposing view.

 It’s not about misunderstandings or weird arguments.
-Pretending to not understand or using nonspecific language is a begging the question.
-It’s when a boss, knowing full well his employee pretended to call in sick, leads with “I don’t understand…you said you were at at home on Monday, so why were you…blah blah.”
-The boss knows his employee lied and is trying to give his subject more rope to hang himself from, or just being a dick.
-If there is a disagreement, just state it.
+Pretending to not understand or using nonspecific language, is a form of begging the question.
+It’s when a boss, knowing full well his employee pretended to call in sick, leads with , “I don’t understand; you said you were at home on Monday, so why were you…?”
+The boss already knows the employee lied and is using feigned confusion to encourage the employee to say more and potentially incriminate himself.